ept/crdt-website/pages/implementations.md

 ## CRDT verification languages and tools

 * [VeriFx language](http://www.verifx.org) ([GitHub](https://github.com/kevin-dp/verifx)) A functional object-oriented programming language with automated verification capabilities.
-It has been used to verify a large corpus of CRDT and OT implementations.
+It has been used to verify an extensive portfolio of CRDT and OT implementations.

 ## Benchmarks